eyesight/cas-fee-project2/README.md

 ```

-to use the tool as admin/teacher:
+To use the tool as admin/teacher:
 ```bash
 Benutzername: lehrer@test.com
 Password: test99!